bbmri-nl/BBMRIomics/README.md

 # BBMRIomics

-last editted by: Davy Cats

-date: 2 October 2018

-BBMRIomics is an R package that facilitates BBMRI-omics downstream analysis that is availabe at the
-[BBMRI BIOS virtual machine](http://www.bbmriwiki.nl/wiki/BIOS_VirtualMachine) running at surfSARA HPC Cloud.
+BBMRIomics is an R package that facilitates BBMRI-omics downstream analysis that is availabe at the [BBMRIomics workspace](TBA) and previously the so-called [BBMRI BIOS virtual machine](http://www.bbmriwiki.nl/wiki/BIOS_VirtualMachine) running at SURF Research Cloud.

 For an introduction and examples, visit [BBMRIomics](http://bios-vm.bbmrirp3-lumc.surf-hosted.nl/BBMRIomics/).